BBC Science Focus

-BBC Science Focus (previously BBC Focus) is a British monthly magazine about science and technology published in Bristol, UK by Immediate Media Company.
+BBC Science Focus (previously BBC Focus) is a British monthly magazine about science and technology published in Bristol, UK by Our Media.
 Edited by Daniel Bennett, it covers all aspects of science and technology and is written for general readers as well as people with a knowledge of science.
 Formerly known as Focus and published by Gruner + Jahr and Nat Mags, the magazine was taken over by BBC Magazines in mid-2005 and renamed BBC Focus.
+Our Media took over from BBC Successor Immediate Media in 2023.
 There are also regular science celebrity features and interviews.
 Their official website is known as Science Focus.